 Select Global Activities

-Advancing Research on Community Health Systems, World: ARCHeS (Advancing Research on Community Health Systems) seeks to build local and global platforms focused on designing and testing health systems interventions at scale and driving evidenced-based improvement of these initiatives in real-world settings.
+Advancing Research on Community Health Systems, World: ARCHeS (Advancing Research on Comprehensive Health Systems) seeks to build local and global platforms focused on designing and testing health systems interventions at scale and driving evidenced-based improvement of these initiatives in real-world settings.
 Our programs are developed and implemented in partnership with local governments, including health planners, practitioners, and policy makers.
 Through implementation science as well as academic training and learning, we seek to bridge the gap between patient and system.

-A national program for strengthening the implementation of the Community-based Health Planning and Services (CHPS) Initiative in Ghana: CHPS+, Ghana: CHPS+ is a partnership between the Ghana Health Service, Mailman School of Public Health, the Regional Institute of Populations Studies at the University of Ghana, the University of Health and Allied Sciences and the University for Development Studies.
+A national program for strengthening the implementation of the Community-based Health Planning and Services (CHPS) Initiative in Ghana, Ghana: CHPS+, Ghana: CHPS+ is a partnership between the Ghana Health Service, Mailman School of Public Health, the Regional Institute of Populations Studies at the University of Ghana, the University of Health and Allied Sciences and the University for Development Studies.
 In this phase of work the partners are evaluating the scale-up of a highly successful model for community-based primary care, developed and tested over 2 decades.
 With support from the Doris Duke Charitable Foundation, multidisciplinary CHPS+ researchers are embedded in the creation and translation of health systems knowledge.

 MC Sheff, AA Bawah, PO Asuming, M Kushitor, K Awoonor-Williams, JF Phillips, SP Kachur (2020).
 Evaluating health service coverage using a modified Tanahashi model in Ghanas Volta Region.
 Global Health Action 13(1):1732664.
 PMID: 32174254.